EhudKirsh/JavaScript-Basic-And-Complex-Math-Functions/README.md

 ,QuotientDivision=(N,D)=>N/D|0 // N = Numerator , D = Denominator, e.g. QuotientDivision(-7,2) ➜ -3

 /* Swap the values of two variables such that a=b & b=a
-    It's easier to do it without making function, because we're trying to change the original variables, not return new ones
+    It's easier to swap without making function, because we're trying to change the original variables, not return new ones

     Temporary Variable: const c=a;a=b;b=c
     Destructuring Assignment: [a,b]=[b,a]